-- 4.2 Public Works Loans Board (PWLB) rates and gilt yields have continued to be influenced by economic data.
-It is likely that this will continue for the foreseeable future.
-The overall longer run trend is for gilt yields and PWLB rates to rise, albeit gently. - 4.3 The differential between investment earnings and debt costs remains high and is expected to continue in 2020/21.
+- 4.2 Link Asset Services expect there to be little upward movement in Public Works Loans Board (PWLB) rates over the next three years as economies recover growth that stalled during the lockdowns to protect against the coronavirus pandemic.
+It is likely that there will be periods of volatility over the next three years as markets react to emerging economic data, however the overall trend is for PWLB rates to increase marginally. - 4.3 The differential between investment earnings and debt costs remains high and is expected to continue in 2021/22.
 This "cost of carrying" needs to be considered if borrowing is taken before our cash flow requires funds as returns on deposits will be lower than the rate paid on borrowing.